denistsoi/franklinchen.github.io/source/_posts/2013-01-16-pittsburgh-chess-club-championship-2013-round-1-the-art-of-swindling.markdown

 - When your opponent's position is passive, do not relieve the pressure by offering piece trades unnecessarily.
 - A stronger player has more to gain by entering into an advantageous (even if objectively drawable) ending.
 - Sometimes it makes sense to try a swindle, if the risk is low and psychology begs for it.
+- Do not be startled and annoyed by an opponent's offer of a draw breaking the silence after over three hours.
 - Do not get overexcited when seeing a win.
 Double check before moving.

 ## What next?